ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 - Eclipse will directly detect all the projects within that fodler and select them all.
 Click Finish.

-A migration dialog might pop up after importing the projects into the eclipse workspace since eclipse will detect such projects are configured to run on a runtime that it is not aware of.
-As a result, it pops up with a workspace migration dialog
+A migration dialog will pop up after importing the projects into the eclipse workspace since eclipse will detect such projects are configured to run on a runtime that it is not aware of.
+As a result, it pops up with a workspace migration dialog.

 ![Source migration 39](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source39.png)

-Disregard this piece of advice by clicking on cancel.
+Disregard this piece of advice by clicking on Cancel.
 The runtime migration will be done in the following sections.

 ### Tidy your development environment